 A: There are 15 types of planned gifting assets.
 The most common classes include Outright Gifts of Cash, Gifts of Publicly Listed Securities, Life Insurance Policies and Bequests by Will.
 Calgary Foundation can help donors customize a giving approach that takes into account personal interests and tax planning needs.
 For more information, visit the types of gifts page.

 Q: What amount can I expect to disburse in grants each year from the endowment Fund I’ve established?

 A: Calgary Foundation’s distributions are based on the market value of each Endowment Fund, at the end of our fiscal year (March 31st).
 Our board has adopted a methodology that uses a hybrid formula that will more effectively account for market fluctuations over time, smoothing peaks and valleys in our distribution levels year after year.
 This will help us to achieve our goal of giving as much as possible to the community each year while better preserving the value of our endowment over time.
 The distribution rate is confirmed annually by the Board of Directors.
 Current distribution rate is effectively 4.0%.

-Q: Which money managers does the Calgary Foundation use to manage the Funds?
+Q: Which money managers does Calgary Foundation use to manage the Funds?

 A: Yes.
-That is a key advantage of having a Fund with the Calgary Foundation.
-CF develop networks in a wide range of sectors and are well placed to make simple and powerful connections between donors and organizations in the community.
+That is a key advantage of having a Fund with Calgary Foundation.
+CF develops networks in a wide range of sectors and are well placed to make simple and powerful connections between donors and organizations in the community.